twallema/pySODM/docs/influenza_1718.md

 There are some formatting requirements to `compute_rates()` and `apply_transitionings()`, which are listed in the [SDEModel documentation](models.md).

 The actual drawing of the transitionings is abstracted away from the user in the `SDEModel` class.
-Two stochastic simulation algorithms are available.
+Two stochastic simulation algorithms are currently available.
 In this tutorial, we'll use the Tau-Leaping method, where the value of `tau` is fixed and the number of transitionings in the interval `t` and `t + \tau` are drawn from a binomial distribution.
 This method is an approximation of the Stochastic Simulation Algorithm (SSA), where the time until the first transitioning `tau` is computed and only one transitioning can happen at every simulation step.
 However, as we aim to simulate a large number of individuals (11 million individuals), the time between transitionings becomes very small and the SSA becomes computationally too demanding.
+Good values for `tau` are typically found by balancing the use of computational resources against numerical stability.

 ### Social contact function

 The number of work and school contacts tends to change during school holidays and this has an effect on Influenza spread.
-We'll thus use a *time-dependent parameter function* to vary the number of social contacts {math}`N` during the simulation.
+We'll thus use a *time-dependent parameter function* to vary the number of social contacts {math}`\mathbf{N}` during the simulation.
 We'll wrap our `contact_function()` in a class for the sake of user friendliness.
 The initialization of the class is used to store the contact matrix of work contacts, school contacts, and the total matrix of contacts minus the school and work contacts.
-The callable function is used to return a contact matrix under varying percentages of work an school contacts.
+The callable function is used to return a contact matrix under varying percentages of work and school contacts.
 The `contact_function()` is the actual pySODM-compatible *time-dependent parameter function*, which implements the social policies.
 We'll add our TDPF to the `models.py` script.

-We'll assume that during the Christmass and Easter holidays, schools close and work contacts are on average reduced by 30%.
+We'll assume that during the Christmass and Easter holidays, schools close and work contacts are on average reduced by 40%.
 During winter holiday, schools close and work contacts are lowered by 10%.
 These estimates are based on reductions observed in the [Google Community Mobility Reports](https://www.google.com/covid19/mobility/) during the pandemic.

 ```python
 class make_contact_matrix_function():